Orchid: Fruits and seeds

 The ovary develops into a capsule that is dehiscent by three or six longitudinal slits in its sides.

 The seeds of orchids are almost microscopic and very numerous, in some species over a million per capsule.
+They have typically a thin seed coat composed of one to a few layers of cells.
 After ripening, they blow off like dust particles or spores.
 Most orchid species lack endosperm in their seed and must enter symbiotic relationships with various mycorrhizal basidiomyceteous fungi that provide them the necessary nutrients to germinate, so almost all orchid species are mycoheterotrophic during germination and reliant upon fungi to complete their lifecycles.
-Only a handful of orchid species have seed that can germinate without mycorrhiza, namely the species within the genus Disa with hydrochorous seeds.
+Only a handful of orchid species have seeds that can germinate without mycorrhiza, namely the species within the genus Disa with hydrochorous seeds.